OffchainLabs/arbitrum-tutorials/packages/demo-dapp-pet-shop/README.md

 # demo-dapp-pet-shop Tutorial

-demo-dapp-pet-shop is a simple sample example that allows you to deploy the contract to the L2 and run its functions.
+demo-dapp-pet-shop is a simple sample example that allows you to deploy the adoption contract to Arbitrum and run its functions.

 ## Running locally